-Another expansive, community-focused effort—McLean’s Center of Excellence in Women’s Mental Health—is showcased through the eyes of its new executive director, Dr. Kimberlyn Leary.
+Another expansive, community-focused effort—McLean’s Division of Women’s Mental Health—is showcased through the eyes of its new executive director, Dr. Kimberlyn Leary.

 The final story is about the connection one man made with a dear friend when they were children, and how that friendship has inspired his long-time philanthropy.

 Harry Kasparian has spent more than 35 years as a leader in the technology field.
 An engineer and businessman who founded a successful data analytics company, Kasparian understands the value of science, data, and research.
 Fueled by the grief of losing his beloved daughter, Julia, in 2016, Kasparian focused his intelligence and expertise into creating a unique research collaboration aimed at increasing our understanding of the neurobiology of trauma.

 Board of Visitors Gathers to Reflect and Connect